-

 Q. Why is it important to know about being subject to cancellation penalties or restrictions?

 A. If you just insure the penalty and not the entire cost you paid for the trip cost, you will forfeit any plan benefits associated with having to insure the full prepaid trip costs.
-I don’t mean you would recieve a partial payment of those plan benefits – you would lose all of those plan benefits.
+I don’t mean you would receive a partial payment of those plan benefits – you would lose all of those plan benefits.

 If the plan’s wording says that you must insure all prepaid travel arrangements that are subject to penalties, that’s what it means.